MetNet-CodingClubBCN/MetNet-CodingClubBCN/README.md

-- 👋 Hi, this is the @MetNet-CodingClubBCN
+- 👋 Hi, this is the @MetNet-CodingClubBCN!

 - 👀 The Metabolism Network Coding Club (MNCC) aims to be a safe platform for continuous learning and practice in bioinformatics and data science for scientific data interpretation within our network.